1997- 2006 Augie Garrido

 ”This team had the instinct and will to win as well as the athleticism and talent to make it happen.”
 Augie Garrido

-Coming off a 2002 and 2003 50-win seasons and three of the last four years at the CWS tournament, the 2004 team returned 17 letter winners, 4 starters, and 8 pitchers.
+Coming off 50-win seasons in 2002 and 2003 and three of the last four years at the CWS tournament, the 2004 team returned 17 letter winners, four starters, and eight pitchers.
 Augie hired Tom Holliday as the pitching coach.
-Texas won their second Big 12 championship and was the number 1 seed at the tournament but finished 2nd to Oklahoma State.
-Texas won the Super Regional and returned to the CWS for the 4th time in 5 years.
+Texas won its second Big 12 championship and was the number one seed at the tournament but finished second to Oklahoma State.
+Texas won the Super Regional and returned to the CWS for the fourth time in five years.

 2004 Curtis Thigpen, Taylor Teagarden, and Drew Stubbs came out swinging in the post-season.
 Curtis led the team in 9 major offensive categories.